csc-coursework/csc421-241-sketches/threads/README.md

 to handle the problem of synchronization.
 We will only use the locking aspect of the Monitor, and for this it does not matter the details of the Monitor's type.

+The Java thread implementation is based on a Thread object, that must have a method called `run` of the proper signature (`public void run(void)`).
+In practice, objects `implement` the `Runnable` interface by providing the run method.
+1. The creator of the thread instantiates an object of Runnable type,
+2. Then calls the `start` method on the object.
+3. Other calls on the thread can pause, stop or synchronize the thread.
+From the start method call,  the run code is executed in virtual parallelism with the calling thread.

+Various structures allow threads to share variables.
+Object references can be passed during the instantiation of the Thread object.
+In this case, we pack everything into a single class and use Class variables to share data.

-The version Accumulate is not safe.
+One version of Accumulate is not safe.
 It does not assure that five increments of a counter, when started at the value 0, ends with the value of 1.
-The version AccumulateSync is safe.
-It uses the java `synchronized` block to achieve safety.
-The solution is also live and fair.

-The Accumulator is written so that there are three events: two of reading the accumulator variable and one writing the accumulation variable.
-They are all synchronus within each thread, but might be concurrent across threads.

-Deleteing code line L will make the code concurrent, and as a result the final value of accumulator will be 1.
-With line L in, and the lock caused by the synchronization block, the code is synchronous, and the final value of the accumulator will be 5.

-Note that when synchronized, for events A and B in two different threads, it is not possible to know if A&lt;B or B&lt;A. But in this case, this is an unnecessary knowledge.
-We only need to know that one or the other is true.
+Its lack of safety is deliberate, to illustrate how one must consider concurrency.

+A second version AccumulateSync uses the java `synchronized` block to achieve safety.
+This solution is also live and fair.
+The synchronized block introduces the concurrency tool of the lock.
+In the abstract language of a high level programming language, a lock is a software entity that can be *acquired*, *held*, and *released*, with the safety property that at any moment, only one thread can hold the lock.
+The the lock is held, another thread attempting the acquire the lock will block until the lock is released.

+In Java, every object has a lock.
+The synchronized code new an object simply for its lock.
+Before the Accumulator code operates on the accumulation variable, it acquires the lock, and holds the lock until it has completed the sequence of instructions that reason over the values of accumulation variable.

+A feature of Java is that the lock is asserted for a block, and released at the end of the block.
+The Java languages enforces a paradigm that safety is achieved if sequences of instructions are *transactions*, run all or nothing, in isolation datawise from any other thread.

+There is a subtle but important notion in this code.
+The lock at various times by various threads.
+What we do not know is the order in which the threads hold the lock.
+This is not possible and not necessary.
+What the lock assures is that there is some order in which the lock is held, and in that order, all of the instructions on one thread are executed before any of the instructions of the other thread are executed.

 ##### Concurrency in Go